steveliles/draft-js-conversion-test/README.md

 Task 2 is to update your converter to handle bulleted and numbered-lists.

-Your rendered HTML should look something like this:
+Your output HTML string should look something like this:

 ```
 <article>